udaychy/ChatRoomDemo/README.md

 ### 1. Install node.js

-If node.js is not installed in your system then you can get it from [here](l_nodejs).
+If node.js is not installed in your system then you can get it from [here][l_nodejs].

 ### 2. Install json-server
 Open the Node.js command prompt and enter the command below